 Although doctors cannot perfectly predict how a patient’s MS will progress, there are four different courses of the disease that have been identified.

 Relapsing-Remitting Multiple Sclerosis (RRMS)

 - Around 85% of people diagnosed with MS have RRMS.
 It’s the most common course of MS and the most understood.
-Individuals with RRMS suffer from attacks or relapses of symptoms followed by periods of time where their symptoms decrease or disappear (remissions).
+Individuals with RRMS experience attacks or relapses of symptoms followed by periods of time where their symptoms decrease or disappear (remissions).
 A person can have active or not active RRMS, and it can further be described as worsening or not worsening, depending on whether the patient is relapsing or in a period of remission.